thosgood/fga/README.md

 ## To-do

 - pdf output
+- fix other citations to the Mumford--Tate seminar
 - pdf specific definitions (e.g. `\ourrar`, `\oullar`, `\simto`, `\simfrom`)
 - turn any FGA citations into links?
     + (including those that are citations to the FGAs in the bibliography?)